blakeapm/python_fudan/day_4/01_installing_python.md

 5. **Verify Python Installation**:
    - Open Git Bash.
    - Type `python --version` to check if Python 3 is accessible.
 If this command doesn't work, try `python3 --version`.
 6. **If Git Bash does not recognize Python:** we need to edit our PATH file to ensure that it does.
+These instructions broadly follow the tutorial !(https://realpython.com/add-python-to-path/)[here]

    1. **打开控制面板 (Open Control Panel)**
       - Press `Win + S` to open the search bar.